Chronic Prostatitis – What Should You Know About It?

 Is Chronic Prostatitis Induced Infertility Curable?

-Infertility due to chronic prostatitis is rare but reversible.
+Infertility due to chronic prostatitis is rare but removable.
 If the cause of infertility is bacterial inflammation, then antibiotics can be helpful in treating both inflammation and infertility.
 However, if leukocytes are the causative agents, without bacterial presence, then antioxidants may be beneficial in reversing the condition.

 Vitamins A, C and E are antioxidants that are believe to protect the sperms from the damaging effects of oxygen reactive species.
 Antioxidants are abundantly found in some fruits and vegetables, grains and nuts.
 Besides natural sources, they are also available in form of nutritional supplements.